inbo/protocolsource/CONTRIBUTING.md

 13. The GitHub protocolsource repo is setup in such a way that branches that are merged in the main branch will be deleted automatically.

-For an **update** of an existing protocol all steps are the same, except for:
+### Updating an existing protocol

--   you don't need `protocolhelper::create_protocol()`
--   the creation of the new branch must (re-)use the protocol-code of the existing protocol
+-   use `protocolhelper::update_protocol(<protocol-code>)` and (re-)use the <protocol-code> of the protocol that needs an update
+-   after this step you can proceed from step 5 of [the workflow for a new protocol](#workflow-new)
--   after review is finished, the protocol-specific `NEWS.md` should be updated to document the substantive changes between the updated version of the previous version.
+-   don't forget to document the substantive changes between the updated version and the previous version in the protocol-specific `NEWS.md`

+### Converting a pre-existing protocol written in `docx` format

-For adding a **pre-existing version of a protocol that was written in `docx` format**, follow the steps to create a new protocol, except in the second step:
+For adding a **pre-existing version of a protocol that was written in `docx` format**, follow the steps to [create a new protocol](#workflow-new), except in the second step:

 -   a subject-matter specialist uses `protocolhelper::create_protocol()` (or one of its shortcut functions `create_sfp()` or `create_spp()`) to convert the `docx` protocol to Rmarkdown files.
 See section [From an existing docx protocol](#from-an-existing-docx-protocol).
 -   the old protocol-code from the pre-existing `docx` protocol will likely not correspond with the new protocol-code.
 Mention this in the protocol-specific `NEWS.md` file.
 Use the new protocol-code to create a new branch with `checklist::new_branch()`